bryan667/the-venue/README.md

 This project was bootstrapped with [Create React App]

-an exercise webpage with carousel slider, @material-ui, react, etc.
+an exercise webpage with carousel slider, @material-ui, react reveal, etc.